Driving along either of South Dakota’s interstate highways you can be reasonably sure that Dave Gustafson & Co. had a hand in building it.

 In 1959, Wayne Gustafson took the company by the reins, purchased a bituminous asphalt plant and entered in asphalt resurfacing.
 Miles and miles of black pavement soon wound their way through the counties of South Dakota.

 Wayne took the company a step further in 1966 quarterbacking the team to success with the purchase of a concrete batch plant and the addition of concrete paving capabilities.
-His zest and love for building things, along with dedicated and hard working crews, made his dreams a reality.
+His zest and love for building things, along with dedicated and hard-working crews, made his dreams a reality.
 Continued success for the company depended on quality performance in the field, and Gustafson employees provided this.
 Work and dollar volumes steadily increased.
 In 1971, the company expanded with the purchase of Henry H. Hackett & Sons located in Rapid City.

 Gustafson Builders (formerly Henry H. Hackett & Sons) and their team of quality people have built a cornerstone in this community.

 In 1980, the company explored the utilities field of construction.
 Terry Larson was hired to pioneer the company of Excavating Specialists.
 Starting out in communication cable, they expanded to city road reconstruction and utilities, and then on to their latest adventure in gas line installation.
-Excavating Specialists, Driving along either of South Dakota’s interstate highways you can be reasonably sure that Dave Gustafson & Co. had a hand in building it.